 Authors should submit their full paper in PDF file by online submission to easychair.org/conferences/?conf=isofic2024 (click Add file) no later than 15 October 2024.
 It is important that the papers are formatted in accordance with the instructions herein to avoid delay on the electronic publishing.
 Papers should not exceed 10 pages (A4-size), including references and appendices.

 The Conference Proceedings will be in electronic format.
-The use of color versions are encouraged in all pictures and graphics.
+The use of color versions is encouraged in all pictures and graphics.
 The Conference Organizer will not be responsible for shifting of tables and graphics in the final publication.

 It is important that the authors use their own technical editor and go through the paper to ensure the proper production quality.